ciaralynch72/move/README.md

 * __Site User Goals:__

   * As a Site user I can view the blog posts
-  * As a Site user I can select a blod to "read more"
+  * As a Site user I can select a button to "read more"
   * As a Site User I can register an account so that I can comment and like
   * As a Site User I can interact with the content once logged in by liking or commenting on a post
   * As a Site User I can leave comments on a post so that I can be involved in the conversation posted